TutorialsAndroid/KAlertDialog/README.md

 ## Hire-Me

-<p align="center">Are you having trouble in your android projects then let me help you with it just Email Us.
+<p align="center">Are you having trouble in your android projects then let me help you with it just Email me.
 We love our users, so feel free to visit https://asm.life

 ## Contributors